-Keke Palmer boyfriend Darius Jackson moves on after publicly shaming
+Keke Palmer boyfriend Darius Jackson moves on after public shaming

 Keke Palmer and her boyfriend Darius Jackson have allegedly ended their relationship after two years of dating, according to reports.

-A source confirmed to People that Jackson has reportedly “moved on” after he made headlines when he publicly criticised Palmer on Twitter for wearing a sheer black dress while attending Usher’s Las Vegas residency.
+A source told People that Jackson has reportedly “moved on” after he made headlines when he publicly criticised Palmer on Twitter for wearing a sheer black dress while attending Usher’s Las Vegas residency.

+But Darius Jackson has since disputed this source.
+On Friday, above a gif of Forrest Gump, he wrote on Twitter: “I haven’t spoken to anyone about anything or gave permission to anyone to speak for me...
+So all these sites & post about me making any type of statement is false.”

 The pair began dating after meeting at a Memorial Day party in May 2021, and in December of that year, Palmer revealed that she was expecting a child as she made her hosting debut on Saturday Night Live.
 The actress gave birth to their son, Leodis “Leo” Andrellton, in February 2022.
 They are now reportedly committed to co-parenting after the drama.